Following

 Vesna looked from the fussing child before standing up.
 "Ov'er here!"
 She exclaimed as one of the pilgrims arrived with bowls of food for us.
 By now Lady Vesna's retainers provided fire to the timber and stones to give those who sat around its piling.

-"Might be lacking in taste but maybe they's not developed it yet."
+"Might be lacking in taste but maybe they's not grown into it yet."
 Uttered the pilgrim with a heartfelt smile seeing the child satisfied with a spoon to its mouth to take in the food -- yet all the same it cried when nothing occupied the avaricious maw past his lips.
 The child demanded spoonful after spoonful.

-Finally, it was my time to eat as Cassius secured me in his arms and smoothes the spoon from the bowl to my lips.
+Finally, it was my time to eat as Cassius secured me in his arms and soothes the spoon from the bowl to my lips.
 A most ... boring of pallet.
 It was as if it was holding something...tacky, icked yet with a structure that melds with the saliva on my tongue.
 But it serves as anodyne to stave off the pain in the depths of my body thus no reason to not accept it.

 "The Gods be good we were here today."
 Cassius praises with closed eyes.
 "Yet perhaps not soon enough."
 He mutters in clear distraught over the events that happened within Reinhurst.

 "They are with AVO, those who could not make it.
 And those still alive.
 There is always hope when there is life.
 Even when you are left with nothing."
-Vesna councils. "...Do they have names?"
+Vesna councils, eventually looking up from my companion she held towards Cassius. "...
+Do they have names?"
 She asks.

 "None I could find."
 Cassius notes.
 "I suppose that makes all this the harder, what are their names?
 How can I file an inquiry with only two nameless children?"